Brallier Formation

-The Devonian Brallier Formation is a mapped bedrock unit in Pennsylvania, Maryland, West Virginia, and Virginia.
+The Devonian Brallier Formation is a mapped bedrock unit in Pennsylvania, Maryland, West Virginia, and Virginia in the United States.

 Description

 The Brallier Formation was described by Charles Butts in 1918 as a fine-grained, siliceous shale with few fine-grained sandstone layers, from outcrops in central Pennsylvania.
 Others expanded usage of the term to rocks in other states.

 Stratigraphy

 The Brallier is roughly equivalent to the Scherr Formation.

 The contact with the underlying Harrell Formation is generally gradational.

 Fossils

 Hasson and Dennison reported the following fossils from outcrops of the lower Brallier at Keyser, West Virginia, Ridgeville, West Virginia, and McCoole, Maryland: